 Run by the Workers Beer Company — famous for its Glastonbury beer tent — it’s not just about politics, there are some seriously good ethical beers here too.

 The pub’s Conservatory is bright and airy, and you get exclusive use of the beer garden, making it great for good weather.

-Accommodating up to 60 people, there’s a PA you can plug an iPod into, plus food on request.
+Accommodating up to 60 people prior to the pandemic, there’s a PA you can plug an iPod into, plus food on request.
 The bar is shared with the pub.